Comparison between Esperanto and Ido: History

 One of the languages under consideration was, of course, Esperanto.
 Zamenhof did not give permission to reprint his articles detailing his "Esperanto 1894" suggestions but a reprint was made and circulated, perhaps predisposing Committee members to think in terms of a reformed Esperanto.
 (There were 200 copies, distributed personally.)
 The Committee began its deliberations to choose an international auxiliary language from among the several entries.
 Most Esperantists assumed Esperanto would win easily.
-However, an anonymous entry was submitted at the last moment (against the rules) detailing a reformed version of Esperanto, which may have impressed the Committee.
+However, an anonymous entry was submitted at the last moment (against the rules) detailing a reformed version of Esperanto.
 Louis Couturat as chairman demanded the Committee finalize its business within a month, and only five members were involved in making the final decision.
 Of the five, one abstained and four voted for Esperanto but said it must be reformed.

-Many in the Esperanto movement felt betrayed.
 It later was discovered that the anonymous last-minute entrant was Louis de Beaufront, previously the chairman of the French Esperanto movement and chosen by Zamenhof himself to present the case for Esperanto.
-People believed Louis Couturat had been well aware of what was going on.
-To this day there is much bewilderment in both the Esperanto and Ido communities about the rules and proceedings of the Committee.

 Zamenhof refused to be involved in making changes to Esperanto but a group led by Louis Couturat elaborated on Ido as a "Reformed Esperanto".
-There was much bitterness on both sides.
 Louis Couturat polemicised against Esperanto until his early death in a car crash in 1914.
-His loss was a great setback to those who wished to spread Ido.
+His loss was a great setback to the spread of Ido.

 Not everyone involved in creating Ido was satisfied with it; many former Idists, such as Otto Jespersen (who created Novial) left the movement, bleeding Ido of leaders.

-Of all synthetic auxiliary languages, only Esperanto and Interlingua-IL de ApI gained a sizeable following and textual corpus to this day.
+Of all synthetic auxiliary languages, only Esperanto and Latino sine flexione gained a sizeable following and textual corpus to this day.

 Esperanto is based on the Fundamento de Esperanto by L. L. Zamenhof; whereas the grammar of Ido is explained in the Kompleta Gramatiko Detaloza di la Linguo Internaciona Ido.